ParasolJS/parasol-es/parasol-docs.md

 Marking functionality is an integral aspect of _parasol_ and will be included by default.
 Because it is inherently interactive, it will not be a function.
 Instead, when a user calls the main `visualize` function they will automatically be able to preform interactive marking.
 An exception may need to be made in order to allow the user to specify the marking color however.

 #### Clear markings <a name="clear-marking"></a>
 While markings can be cleared on an individual basis, we find that it is also convenient to have a method for clearing all markings instantly.
-This very straightforward since all we need to do is deselect all rows.
+This is very straightforward since all we need to do is deselect all rows.
 This is implemented with a button click as follows:
 ```javascript
 <button id="clear_selected">Clear Selections</button>